 With so many online options available to help sell your home, is there still a need for real estate agents?
 Turns out, there are a few things technology still can’t do.

-In today’s digital world, using technology to compare, research and purchase products has become the norm.
-We can order our groceries online, have a car delivered to our driveway, and in real estate — peruse multiple home listings in one sitting.
+In today’s digital world, using technology to compare, research, and purchase products has become the norm.
+We can order groceries online, have a car delivered to our driveway, and in real estate — peruse multiple home listings in one sitting.

 To answer this question, we’re taking a closer look at what technology in the real estate industry can, and can’t do for you, and discussing when and why you may, or may not, want to hire a real estate agent.

-What does a Realtor® do that high tech can’t?
+What does a Realtor® do that tech can’t?